chip/background_cache/README.markdown

       )
     end
   end

   # Or use a mix of the two
 end
 </pre>

-If a fragment is not specified, all of the action's caches will regenerate.
+If no fragment is specified, all of the action's caches will regenerate.

-This configuration reloads every time the rake task runs (new records get background cached).
+This configuration reloads every time the rake task runs.
+New records get background cached.

 Rake task
 ---------